bobbyiliev/materialize-tutorials/mz-join-mysql-and-postgresql/README.md

-# Materialize Abandoned Cart Demo
+# How to join MySQL and Postgres in a live materialized view

 This is a self-contained demo using [Materialize](https://materialize.com/).

-This demo would show you how to use Materialize to keep an eye on your website orders and send you or your customers a notification when they have abandoned their cart for a long time without proceeding with their payment.
+This demo would show you how to use Materialize to join MySQL and Postgres in a live materialized view.

+For this demo, we are going to monitor the orders on our demo website and generate events that could, later on, be used to send notifications when a cart has been abandoned for a long time.

 ![mz-abandoned-cart-demo](https://user-images.githubusercontent.com/21223421/143267063-2dbb1ec2-d48d-4ba5-8da8-f0d9ac1404e4.png)